Dabolus/polymer3-webpack-starter-kit/README.md

 yarn install
 # Installing the dependencies on the main package will automatically install
-# The dependencies on both the frontend and the conf package
+# the dependencies on both the frontend and the conf package

+yarn deploy [...args]
+# Alias of 'firebase deploy'.
+The args will be passed to firebase
+# e.g. yarn deploy --only hosting
+# Note that this command won't build the project before deploying it,
+# so you will have to do it yourself.
+# e.g. yarn build && yarn deploy
+# By default, the files to deploy are the ones inside the build/ directory
+# To change this behavior, change the "public" property in 'firebase.json'
 ```

 ### Project Structure